josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/README.md

 **Palestine As Rhizome** examines why people are still marching for Palestine.

-It uses the rhizome as an analytical model for understanding how an unresolved struggle has developed multiple connected routes through public life.
+It uses the rhizome as an analytical model for understanding how an unresolved Palestinian reality has developed multiple connected routes through public life.

+The rhizome is not Palestine itself.

+It is the wider field of political relationships, solidarities, obligations, institutional connections, disputes, and forms of participation that has developed around continuing Palestinian dispossession, mass harm, political abandonment, and demands for accountability.

 Palestine is not reduced to those connections.

-Palestinian life, history, testimony, material conditions, and political agency remain central.
+Palestinian life, history, testimony, material conditions, political agency, and competing visions of political resolution remain central.

-The model instead helps explain why the movement cannot be understood as one isolated issue with one root, one constituency, or one route towards political engagement.
+The model instead helps explain why Palestine cannot be understood as one isolated issue with one root, one constituency, one institutional location, or one route towards political engagement.

+Within this branch, a root may be:

+- a direct experience of Palestinian life or identity;
+- a humanitarian concern;
+- an ethical or religious commitment;
+- a legal question;
+- an institutional relationship;
+- a professional obligation;
+- an experience of repression;
+- a political disagreement;
+- a route into participation;
+- or a new grievance created by the response to existing protest.

 The persistence of the movement is sometimes described as: